25 Simple & Easy Hand Strengthening Activities for Kids

 Okay….some kids REALLY love squeezing glue from a bottle and may be tempted to use LOTS and LOTS of glue.
 Just remember that as they are squeezing, they are building hand strength.

-Give kids opportunities to make dots and lines and squiggles with glue.
 Try colored or glittery glue to mix things up a little bit.
 Some kids also enjoy cutting and pasting activities.

 Paint with a Squeeze Bottle